sytone/obsidian-queryallthethings/docs/codeblock.md

 If you set it to `always` the rendered output will be placed before the codeblock and in preview and reading view the codeblock will be rendered as a blank string to hide it.
 It is still there and you can edit it in edit mode.
 When viewing in a text editor you will see the rendered output and then the codeblock below it.
 To place the renderers content after the codeblock use `alwaysappend`.
 You can also use `alwaysprepend` if you want to be explicit.
 %%/snippet%%

-%%This file is auto-generated.
-Do not edit.
-Generated at: Tue Apr 16 2024%%